isomerpages/moe-ganengsengsch/_useful-links/Admission to GESS/Direct School Admission (DSA).md

 *   Modern Dance (Boys and Girls)

 <br>
-The selection criteria and process for the talent areas will be updated from early-May.
+The selection criteria and process for the talent areas will be updated from early-May 2024.
 <br>

 For more information on DSA-Sec, please refer to: